 #4: Algae Can Function As An Energy Source

 The goal to create a biofuel has never been closer with algae becoming a real possibility.
 By extracting oil from the algae, the rest of the algae product can be used to create biofuel that fuels power generation sources.
 This helps take the pressure off of coal, natural gas and nuclear power.
 It is a comparable biofuel to hydroelectric and geothermal energy sources.

 #5: Algae Can Be Used To Create Vegetable Oil

 Many people think of olives, safflowers and peanuts as ways to create vegetable oils, but algae can also be used to create vegetable oils.
 In fact, some predict that algae may produce even more vegetable oil than these plants when grown and harvested properly.

 #6: Algae is a Great Human Food Supplement

 Unlike other plant foods, algae actually has a complete amino acid profile meaning that it is a complete protein.
-Algae can support human metabolic processes in ways that typical plants may not be able ti.
+This means that one of the most unexpected uses of algae is supporting human metabolic processes in ways that typical plants may not be able to.
 Algae also has numerous nutrients including minerals and trace elements essential for optimal health.

-Algae can be used as a fertilizer because it is a living organism.
-When algae is used as a fertilizer, it quickly begins to break down releasing its abundant nitrogen source.
+Algae fertilizer is especially useful because it is a living organism.
+When you use algae as a fertilizer, it quickly begins to break down releasing its abundant nitrogen source.
 As a result, algae can act as an excellent fertilizer that can be used to help grow crops efficiently.